-Fair value adjustment for preferred stock tranche rights liability and anti-dilution warrants liability
+Fair value adjustment for preferred stock tranche rights liability

-As a result of changes in the fair value of preferred stock tranche rights liability and anti-dilution warrants liability, we recognized other income of \$1.3 million and \$0.3 million for the six months ended June 30, 2020 and 2019, respectively.
-In October 2019, as part of the Share Exchange transaction, the anti-dilution warrants were settled and the related liability was removed from the consolidated balance sheet.
-As of June 30, 2020, the tranche rights have been settled and the remaining liability has been reclassified to additional paid-in capital.
+As a result of changes in the fair value of the preferred stock tranche rights liability, we recognized other income of \$1.3 million for the three months ended March 31, 2020.
+As of March 31, 2021, the tranche rights have been settled and the remaining liability has been reclassified to additional paid-in capital.